daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-Here's how we construct an object of this type, and access its fields:
+Here's how we can construct an object of this type, and access its named fields:

 ```ocaml
 p = Point2D(2.0, 1.5)